ampproject/amp.dev/_reference/extended/amp-analytics.md

 Adds support for SimpleReach.
 Configuration details can be found at [simplereach.com/docs](http://docs.simplereach.com/dev-guide/implementation/google-amp-implementation)

+### Webtrekk

+Type attribute value: `webtrekk`

+Adds support for Webtrekk.
+Configuration details can be found at [supportcenter.webtrekk.com](https://supportcenter.webtrekk.com/en/public/amp-analytics.html).

 ## <a name="attributes"></a>Attributes

   - `type` See [Analytics vendors](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/#analytics-vendors)
   - `config` Optional attribute.
 This attribute can be used to load a configuration from a specified remote URL.
 The URL specified here should use https scheme.
 See also `data-include-credentials` attribute below.
 The URL may include [AMP URL vars](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/../../spec/amp-var-substitutions.md).
-The response must follow the [AMP CORS security guidelines](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/../../spec/amp-cors-requests.md).

     {% highlight html %}
     <amp-analytics config="https://example.com/analytics.config.json"></amp-analytics>
     {% endhighlight %}
+    The response must follow the [AMP CORS security guidelines](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/../../spec/amp-cors-requests.md).

   - `data-credentials` Optional attribute.
 If set to `include` turns on the ability to read and write cookies on the request specified via `config` above.
   - `data-consent-notification-id` Optional attribute.
 If provided, the page will not process analytics requests until an [amp-user-notification](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/../../extensions/amp-user-notification/amp-user-notification.md) with